Extract Data from Table in PDF with Python

 Extract Tables from PDF programmatically

-1. Opening the PDF Document
+1. Open the PDF as a Document.

 import aspose.pdf as apdf